arjunkomath/RustyInk/README.md

 [data] # The data to be passed to every page, can be accessed using `data` object in every page author = "Arjun Komath" author_link = "https://twitter.com/arjunz"

+[remote_data] # The remote data to be fetched and passed to every page, can be accessed using `remote_data` object repo_meta = "https://api.github.com/repos/arjunkomath/rustyink" # The url of the remote data
 ```

 ## Handlebars Helpers